-Instead, I took the trail to the right to the cable car and enjoyed the magnificent sunset views.
+Instead, I took the trail to the right to the cable car and enjoyed the magnificent sunset.

 Here the flatness of the trail allowed appreciating the diversity of the flora.
-It is said that there are more species of flora on Table Mountain than in all of Great Britain.
+It is said that there are more species of flora on Table Mountain and Table Mountain National Park than in all of Great Britain.

-The cable car station on top has a restaurant, snack shop and gift shop.
+The upper cable car station has a restaurant, snack shop and gift shop.
 I bypassed them and straightaway purchased my adult, one-way ticket for 135R (about $10).
-I boarded at about 5:50pm.
+I boarded at 5:50pm.
 This cable car revolves.
 Just stand in one spot and it rotates slowly to give a complete 360 degree view.